How is my Box 3 income for 2024 calculated?

 Basis for savings and investments: €262,498 - €114,000 = €148,498

 You may divide the basis for savings and investment between you and your tax partner.
-Any division is allowed, as long as the total is 100%.
-In this example, you specify the entire basis for savings and investment yourself.
-So €148,498.
+Any division is permitted, as long as the total is 100%.
+In this example, you declare all of the basis for savings and investment yourself, totalling €148,498.

-Step 4: calculate your share in the capital yield tax base
+Step 4: calculate your share in the capital return tax base

-You divide your basis for savings and investments (outcome step 3) by the capital yield tax base (outcome step 2).
+Divide your basis for savings and investments (outcome step 3) by the capital return tax base (outcome step 2).
 Multiply the outcome by 100.
-Round off to 2 decimal points.
+Round off to 3 decimal points.

 Step 5: calculate your income from savings and investments

-The income from savings and investments is the taxable return (outcome step 1) multiplied by the capital yield tax base share percentage (outcome step 4).
+The income from savings and investments is the taxable return (outcome step 1) multiplied by the capital return tax base share percentage (outcome step 4).